RFP vs. RFQ in Construction

 RFQ: Request for Qualifications

-An RFQ is often the first step in a two-part selection process (RFQ → RFP), or used for professional services like Architecture/Engineering.
-The client wants to filter out unqualified contractors before reviewing detailed price proposals.
+An RFQ is often the first step in a two-part selection process, or it may be used for professional services and qualification-based shortlists.
+The owner or agency wants to review whether the team has the relevant experience, capacity, and qualifications before requesting a detailed proposal or price.

 What they are looking for: